crosscon/crosscon_soc/README.md

 ## Running a Perimeter guard example

-In this example, we use the 2nd version of the CROSSCON SoC (Figure 2) and demonstrate that we can use the PG in time-sharing with reset and lock-release arbitration mode to protect the SRAM module.
+In this example, we demonstrate how the PG can be used in time-sharing with reset and lock-release arbitration mode to protect the SRAM module.
 You can find the example in `examples/cs_pg_example/src/cs_pg_example.c` file.

 As part of the example, the program tries to access the SRAM module with different DIDs and demonstrate that an interrupt is raised if a domain that did not lock the SRAM tries to access it.
 Furthermore, the program shows that the SRAM is reset after the SRAM is released by the program.
 This is a basic example where the program is allowed to select its own DID.
 Later on, we plan to provide an example that demonstrates how PG can be used in the context of CROSSCON Hypervisor, where the CROSSCON Hypervisor provides the DID of the VM that is currently running.